 Table of Contents

-Muscles Worked In The Hack Squat
+- Muscles Worked In These Hack Squat Substitutes

 Leg presses are a great hack squat machine alternative.
 Similar to hack squats, with a leg press, the weight is guided on rods, and your back is supported.
 But the movement is reversed with the leg press.
 To get the best results, use a hip-width stance with your feet low on the footplate.